letoram/arcan/src/a12/net/HACKING.md

  R8G8B8A8 = 0 : raw 8-bit red, green, blue and alpha values
  R8G8B8   = 1 : raw 8-bit red, green and blue values
  RGB565   = 2 : raw 5 bit red, 6 bit green, 5 bit red
- DMINIZ   = 3 : DEFLATE packaged block, set as ^ delta from last
+ DMINIZ   = 3 : DEFLATE compressed block, set as ^ delta from last
- MINIZ    = 4 : DEFLATE packaged block
+ MINIZ    = 4 : DEFLATE compressed block
  H264     = 5 : h264 stream
- TZ       = 6 : DEFLATE packaged tpack block
+ TZ       = 6 : DEFLATE compressed tpack block
+ TZSTD    = 7 : ZSTD compressed tpack block
+ DZSTD    = 8 : ZSTD compressed block, set as ^ delta from last
+ ZSTD     = 9 : ZSTD compressed block

+This list is likely to be reviewed / compressed into only ZSTD and H264 variants, as well as allowing a FourCC passthrough block for hardware decoding.

 This defines a new video stream frame.
 The length- field covers how many bytes that need to be buffered for the data to be decoded.
 This can be chunked up